microsoft/pycon/README.md

 ---
 > How are **YOU** using Python?

-<small>Activity must be initiated at the booth and completede before leaving booth #301.</small>
+<small>Activity must be initiated at the booth and completed before leaving booth #301.</small>

 ## 🎩 Sign up for Azure Open AI, **get a snap back** (+5 minutes)
 - Step one: Create an Azure account if you do not already have one.
 To create your account and check out all of the free services available to you see  [https://azure.microsoft.com/free/](https://azure.microsoft.com/free/).

 - Step two: Visit Azure Open AI application page: [https://aka.ms/oaiapply](https://aka.ms/oaiapply) and follow the instructions provided to complete the registration process.

-<small>Activity must be initiated at the booth and completede before leaving booth #301.</small>
+<small>Activity must be initiated at the booth and completed before leaving booth #301.</small>

 ## 🎮 Sign up for raffle, **you could win an Xbox!** (+30 seconds)
 C'mon!
 Try to win a game console, on us. **Winner announced Saturday 18th, 12:05pm at booth 301**